 I know it has not.

 Perhaps you are fine with creating either an angry man, or a passive man.
 Know this is the outcome for many women who frequently practice, “standing up” as their way of getting their way.
+Also the outcome for women who use COMPLAINT as their method of communicating.
+He WILL try to solve your problem, but if you are wise, you’ll use a strength and dignified approach, one where you state a problem and ask for his advice, help, or recommendations.

 Don’t get me wrong – there are times to stand firm and communicate solidly, to calmly state your position unwaveringly.
 I’m not talking about those.
-If your attempts to resolve problems are ending in shouting matches, slamming doors, name-calling, harshly spoken words, or end in tears of anger, something needs to change in how you approach resolution.
+If your attempts to resolve problems are ending in shouting matches, slamming doors, name-calling, harshly spoken words, or end in tears of anger, something SERIOUSLY needs to change in how you approach resolution.

 For what it is worth, I’m also not talking about allowing yourself to be abused.
 That’s a totally different situation.
-We are putting up a page to address this, also.

 Let’s go back to your husband’s brain – it is created for protecting his turf by defending it.
 Studies have shown that regardless of attempts to gender neutralize toys and environments, “boys will be boys,” in that they engage in attempts for dominance in play.
 As men, they often exert intense effort to maintain and improve career standing.
 This competitive nature accounts for their overwhelming presence at the top of the heap in careers and the military.
 Right now, the executives at the highest levels in corporations are predominantly male.
 The majority of “dangerous” careers like police, firefighters, and the military are also men.
 This does not discount a woman’s ability to do these jobs, but rather highlights a man’s ability and natural desire to perform them.
 Back to the physiology, men are also low in the bonding hormone, oxytocin.
+In Sweden, Finland, and the Netherlands, societies with the most open cultures to women’s professional roles, what the data shows is that men and women NATURALLY gravitate toward more gender-role specific work.
+Meaning, you won’t see a ton of women brick layers, but rather women nurses.
+Men will be in high-risk high-cost careers like fire-fighting and CEO.

 Conversely, the female brain maintains multiple connections between the thinking and feeling halves, resulting in a more holistic approach.
 She interacts with her world in a more empathetic and relationship-oriented way, understanding emotional cues better, and the relatedness between events.
 Women, on average, see better and hear better than men do – thereby picking up on non-verbal cues more easily.
 That’s why he can look in the refrigerator sixteen times and not see the ketchup bottle – but because she sees the entire refrigerator, she knows it is right next to the salsa on the third shelf.
 We like to jokingly say it is because the uterus is really a tracking device, but the reality is, women actually have better holistic vision.
 Women also have more oxytocin, which creates emotional connection within a few minutes of interaction.
 Women also do not measure “success” the same way men do.
 They will give up status to spend time with their children as relationships are more important to them.
 Research also supports the lack of high percentages of women in corporate executive jobs due to this last fact, rather than attributing it to diminished abilities.
 Women, in general, value their relationships and families more than their careers.
+Dr. Jordan Peterson does an excellent job discussing this topic prolifically on the internet.

 In terms of married affinity, men need physical touch several times a day to maintain oxytocin’s bonding result, while women’s need, while present, is less.
 In general, women connect and men compete.
 This is not to say that men do not connect and women do not compete, but rather their natural tendency is the opposite.
 For example, a woman would not naturally be wired to compete with her daughter for her husband’s affection – she easily accepts and actually encourages their relationship because she is connected to both.
 Likewise, a man is not naturally going to start talking about personal things with someone he just met, but women can bond and begin sharing within just a few minutes of interaction.